 And in the heart of the Quartier des Spectacles, see the weather change in a whole new way.
 Look up to the facade of the President-Kennedy Pavilion at UQAM and the WILDER Building to see the world premiere of futuristic, generative video projection Gravitation, created by Féline B and the Rodeo FX studio – you’ll see evolving real-time visuals based on data from two weather stations located in the area.

 Winter shines bright in Montréal

 One of many winter holiday activities in Montréal – not to mention one of the free things to do this winter in Montréal – Luminothérapie turns the power on from noon until well after dark in Place des Festivals.
-Right next door, you'll find entertainment hub Place des Arts and the Musée d'art contemporain de Montréal.
-Across Sainte-Catherine Street, check out the sparkling Complexe Desjardins, transformed into a magical Holiday Kingdom this season, with an illuminated fountain, visits with Santa and more.
+Right next door, you'll find entertainment hub Place des Arts. and the Musée d'art contemporain de Montréal Across Sainte-Catherine Street, check out the sparkling Complexe Desjardins, transformed into a magical Holiday Kingdom this season, with an illuminated fountain, visits with Santa and more.
 And stroll down Ste.
 Catherine Street all the way to the Village to see the sights at Noël dans le Parc in Place Émilie-Gamelin.

 A showcase for primarily local artists, Luminothérapie grew out of Montréal’s participation in UNESCO’s Creative Cities Network, a global network exchanging ideas on innovative urban culture.
 Montréal's winter inventiveness continues after Luminothérapie, when the MONTRÉAL EN LUMIÈRE festival of food, art and culture lights up downtown in late February.